|

 undertaken to accommodate serious investors who

-stipulate an intent to allocated substantially
+stipulate an intent to allocate substantially

 more than the stated minimum, depending on how